Vansaher/html-portfolio/README.md

 # html-portfolio
-Compilation of all the HTML projects I've made so far.
-This is part of the Full-Stack Web Developer course by Dr. Angela Yu on Udemy.
+Compilation of all the HTML projects I've made so far. <br /><br />
-Section 4 Project: HTML Portfolio.
+Last updated 23 Aug 2024